top of page

 Bulk Fermentation

 Now we let the sourdough do its thing.
-Sometimes I get lazy and shape the dough into its bannetons at before I bulk ferment, sometimes I do it the correct way.
+Sometimes I get lazy and shape the dough into its bannetons before I bulk ferment, sometimes I do it the correct way.
 Either way, I've always gotten amazing bread.

-If you want to do it "correctly" you will leave the dough in the bowl and cover it with plastic wrap for 4-8 hours until doubled.
-Then place in the fridge overnight.
+If you want to do it "correctly" you will leave the dough in the bowl and cover it with plastic wrap for 1-4 hours until doubled.

 Sourdough in Banneton.jpg